 The Members shall be, and shall be divided into, the following categories:

-(b) such other category or categories of members as determined by the Board
+(b) such other category or categories of members as determined by the Boardfrom time to time.

 6.3 Membership – Clubs